Is there any way of understanding what goes on in my head or my heart?

 The Online course - this course focuses on an understanding your temperaments.
 It provides an opportunity for a personal look at the formative influences of childhood, a discovery of your particular temperament blends and how those influences have shaped who you are by temperament.
 It can be completed online if you have access to a computer; otherwise printed versions are available.

 Understanding Yourself weekends - usually residential, these teaching weekends provide the opportunity to discover who you are - and how you can help others.
 The Understanding Yourself courses help to identify temperament blends and also include fascinating concepts such as 'how our identity is formed', 'affirmation' and 'reaching the introvert within ourselves'.
 Being part of a group helps to provide numerous insights and illustration of the material.
-There is a page containing further details of the Understanding Yourself weekends and dates of forthcoming courses.
+There is a page containing further details of the Understanding Yourself weekends.

 The two courses do dovetail and complement each other well; attending an Understanding Yourself weekend creates an ideal context for the online course and helps to consolidate the understanding gained through the course.